Greg4cr/sbse-sigsoft-standard/README.md

 - [ ] State if and how the study explores a new problem type (or a new area within an existing problem space) that has never been studied in the literature, or if the study reproduces and replicates prior work (and explains any small improvement).
 - [ ] Provide a detailed explanation on how the subjects were collected/chosen in order to mitigate any selection bias and improve the generalization of the findings.
 Describe the main features of the subjects used to run and evaluate the optimisation approach(es) and discuss what characterise the different instances in terms of "hardness".
 In case of data-driven approaches, if random data splits are used, this should be made publicly available or at least reproducibile.
 In case of synthetic data, clearly explain why real-world data cannot be used, and to what extend the proposed approach and the findings can be applicable to a real-world setting.
 - [ ] To enable open science, a replication package should be made available that conforms to SIGSOFT standards for artifacts.
-- [ ] If data cannot be shared (e.g., industrial case study), it is desirable to create a sample dataset that can be shared to illustrate the use of the algorithms.
+- [ ] If data cannot be shared, it is desirable to create a sample dataset that can be shared to illustrate the use of the algorithms.
 - [ ] The option space chosen from in formulating a solution should be realistic.
 If setting a value for an attribute, that value should reflect one that might be chosen in a "real-world" solution, and not generated from an arbitrary distribution.
 - [ ] Provide justification for the parameter values used when executing the evaluated approaches (and note that experiments trying a wide range of different parameter values would be extraordinary, see below).
-- [ ] Use an appropriate meta-evaluation criteria to compare solutions<sup>[9](#footnote9)</sup>.
+- [ ] Use an appropriate meta-evaluation criteria to compare solutions<sup>[14](#footnote14)</sup>.
 Regardless of the chosen criteria, provide a justification for that choice.

 </checklist>

 ### Extraordinary
 <checklist name="Extraordinary">

-- [ ] Provide an analysis of different parameter choices to the algorithm, indicating how the final parameters were selected (e.g., applying hyperparameter optimization).
+- [ ] Provide an analysis of different parameter choices to the algorithm, indicating how the final parameters were selected<sup>[15](#footnote15)</sup>.
 - [ ] Provide an analysis of the fitness landscape for one or more of the chosen fitness functions.
 </checklist>